 We believe the following competitive strengths have been instrumental to our success and position us well for future growth and strong financial performance.

 Global Market Leadership Position

-We are a global leader in connectivity and essential infrastructure solutions for communications networks, and we believe we hold leading market positions across our segments:
+We are a global leader in connectivity and essential infrastructure solutions for communications networks, and we believe we hold leading market positions across each of our three segments.